 Start slowly and build up

-“Running is the most efficient form of exercise,” said Dr. Chris Christakos, a family and sports medicine specialist at Novant Health Forysth Medical Center in Winston-Salem, North Carolina.
+“Running is the most efficient form of exercise,” said Dr. Chris Christakos, a family and sports medicine specialist at Novant Health Salem Family Medicine in Winston-Salem, North Carolina.
 “Cycling and swimming are also good forms of exercise, but some people may not have access to a swimming pool.”

 Runners are often susceptible to injury.
-Common problems are shin splints, knee problems and lower back pain, the doctor said.
+Common problems are shin splints, knee problems and lower back pain.
 “This can be addressed by working on technique and engaging in physical therapy,” Christakos said.
-“Proper footwear is very important.”
-The doctor recommends getting fitted for the right shoe at a store that specializes in running footwear to reduce the incidence of injury.
+“Proper footwear is very important to reduce the incidence of injury."